Applications close on

 fee of R100 for students from South Africa and SADC

 countries and R300 for all other students.
-(This fee might
+Students who are currently

-- Application fees should be paid by cheque, postal order or bank draft made out to the University of Cape
+- Application fees may be paid by cheque, postal order,

 - Application fees

 should be paid in South African Rand.